-- Rate The interest rate for the loan.
+- Rate The interest rate on the loan.

-- Nper The total number of periods for the payments for the loan.
+- Nper The total number of payment periods for the loan.

-- Pv The Present Value.
-It's the value of the mortgage or loan.
+- Pv The Present Value, the value of the mortgage or loan.

 - Fv The future value.
 It's optional and the value = 0 most of the time.

-- Type Does the payment is done at the beginning of the period (1) or at the end (0)
+- Type Whether the payment calculation is done at the beginning of the period (1) or at the end (0)

 Example to calculate the mortgage payments

 The amount of your mortgage is 50,000$ for a period of 15 years and the interest rate is 4%.

 The function returns a negative value because you have to pay the financial institution.
 But it is easy to return a positive value either by multiplying by -1 or with the ABS function (absolute value).